How to deal with driving test nerves and keep calm - giving you the best chance of a first-time pass!

 Certain herbal remedies such as Kalms can be helpful for some people to help calm driving test nerves.
 Make sure that you read the label thoroughly and remember that you will need to start taking these a couple of weeks before your test.

-Can breathing help with driving test nerves?
+Can breathing help test nerves?

 It may sound strange but breathing exercises can be very useful to help combat driving test nerves.
 Simple deep breaths whilst focusing on your in and out breaths will help to relax and soothe any nerves that may be brewing.

-Can bananas help with driving test nerves?
+Can bananas help with nerves?

 You may have heard instructors and learners recommending that you eat a banana before your test.
 They are full of vitamin B which will help to calm your test nerves.
 The main reason for this is that they contain tryptophan, a type of protein that the body converts into serotonin, the ‘happy hormone’.

-Can distraction help with driving test nerves?
+Can distraction help with test nerves?

 It’s recommended that you arrive at the test centre with plenty of time to spare on the day of your test.
 However, sitting in the waiting room before your test begins is often where most people begin to feel the real nerves kick in.
 Take along something to read to help distract your attention or why not try the breathing exercises to help keep you calm.